jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+## App

+i stupidly removed previous xcode when installing beta xcode.
+Nativescript appearently isn't expecting the beta... restore that, but maybe not now on bad internet connection

+-- i already have an apple dev account it seems -- upgrading xcode now...
+The vue3 feature of making it "easier to target native" seems to have evaporated

 more helpful defualt text

 logo position squares active white color--RESTORE AFTER HAVING MOVED IT TO INDEX.html

+off option(s) to lower creative burden stats-wise

 PUT SERVICE WORKER BACK AFTER DEV -- really want env var here

 css code coverage in dev tools

 refactor inputs.scss -- too nested
+refactor cardfront css

 touch indicator at least on initial load for logo image emphasize those image upload buttons more.
 Thumbprint icon? in v2 i could try to graduate them.